What is Telecare?

 The Telecare sensors will raise an alarm at the local contact centre if there's an emergency.

 How does it work?

-If a sensor is triggered, it will put a phone call through the unit to the contact centre.
-You'll be connected to an experienced advisor.
-They work 24 hours a day, 7 days a week, to give you the help and support you need.
+An alarm unit is installed in your home next to a mains power supply.
+If a sensor is triggered, it will send an alert through the unit to the Contact Centre.
+You'll be connected to one of our experienced customer advisors, who are available 24 hours a day, 7 days a week, to give you the help and support you need.

-The advisor will attempt to speak to you.
-If they don't get a response, or it's an emergency, they'll get you the right help.
+The customer advisor will try to speak to you.
+If they don't get a response, or it's an emergency, they'll get you the help you need.